soultice/fips/README.md

 ## Usage

-P.I.M.P.Ss configuration is placed in `.yaml` files they are loaded at startup from the `--config` directory.
+P.I.M.P.Ss configuration is placed in `.yaml` or `.yml` files.
+They are loaded at startup from the `--config` directory.
-For each request, P.I.M.P.S will check against the `.yaml` files if any config object matches the current request URI.
+For each request, P.I.M.P.S will check against the configuration files if any config object matches the current request URI.
 If it does, one of the three modes do apply implicitly by the configuration given.

 | Mode  | forwardUri | rules |